Cover

 Temperature ( what’s this )

-For most people, we do not think that the Brooklyn Signature mattress will feel hot.
+For most people, we do not think that the Brooklyn Signature Hybrid mattress will feel hot.
 First, its spring layer allows for lots of air flow, and because there is no foam around the edge of the bed, that allows for even better air flow.
-Additionally, Brooklyn Bedding says that its TitanFlex foam includes gel particles to help draw heat from the body.
+The 3.5" of foam on top of the springs can impede airflow a bit.
+Still this is a mattress made mostly of springs, and we just don't think that sleeping hot will be an issue for most people.

 Edge Support ( what’s this )